It’s one thing to make sales, but it’s entirely another to find a system that delivers scalable, measurable, repeatable growth.

 That said, there’s more than one system for selling, and what works for one company might be a total misfire for another.
-Let’s dive into eight of the most popular sales methodologies to find your perfect fit.
+Let’s dive into nine of the most popular sales methodologies to find your perfect fit.

 One of the most commonly-used methodologies, target account selling is ideal for breaking down large deals into key components.

 Each sales rep focuses on a handful of accounts rather than countless opportunities.
 The idea is that they can build stronger relationships within each of their accounts, get to know the potential client’s needs inside and out, and deliver consistent, high-value sales messages until they convert.

 This method requires a strong alignment of marketing, sales, and customer success.
 Marketing will need to focus on research, nurturing campaigns, and sales collateral that allow the sales reps to grow the relationship.
 Sales will center on communication and relationship quality, while customer service will need to be ready for onboarding and ongoing support to help the new account be successful.

 Neil Rackahm introduced the concept of SPIN selling in his 1988 book of the same name.
 The book covers insights from more than 35,000 sales calls over a 12-year span.
 SPIN stands for Situation, Problem, Implication, and Need-Payoff, and focuses on leading the conversation with the right questions at each of these stages.

 During the Situation phase, sales reps are looking closely at the buyer’s current process and resources.
 Asking “Do I understand this correctly?” or “How do you currently manage X?” can better prepare you to move on to the Problem phase.